Gigantoid

-Gigantoid is the eleventh album by American stoner rock band Fu Manchu.
-It was released on April 29, 2014 on At The Dojo Records.
+Gigantoid is the eleventh studio album by American stoner rock band Fu Manchu.
+It was released on April 29, 2014, on At the Dojo Records.
 The album features "a slightly more primitive, raw and ultra fuzzed-out sound" than previous releases.

 Initially released as a 2013 split seven-inch single with psych-metal trio Moab, "Robotic Invasion" appears as a bonus track on the digital version of Gigantoid.